1.1 What is it?

 3.2 What about school?

 Some children have to deal with bone deformities, which may seriously interfere with normal activities.
-The daily injections may be a burden, not just because of the discomfort, but also because the storage requirements of anakinra may interfere with travel.

 Another problem may be the psychological burden of life-long treatment.
 Patient and parent education programs can address this issue.